 Can I leave a UV filter on all the time?

-There’s no right or wrong answer to the current issue.
-Some people believe that putting an additional glass in front of a camera lens may reduce picture quality or produce lens flare.
-Others enjoy leaving UV lens filters on all the time.
+There is no definitive answer to this question.
+Some believe placing an additional glass layer in front of the camera lens might reduce image quality or cause a lens flare.
+Others prefer to keep UV filters on their lenses at all times.